PetmeetlyPetmeetly

 Short answer

-Wait until your female is 18 to 24 months old (her third heat cycle).
-Your male is sexually mature around 12 to 15 months but should not be used for planned breeding until his OFA hip and elbow clearances are valid at 24 months.
+Never breed a female younger than 18 months, regardless of heat number.
+The 24-month upper anchor is set by her OFA hip and elbow clearances, not by the heat cycle.
+Most Labradors hit their third heat inside the 18 to 24 month window, but in rare cases the third heat arrives later.
+With OFA passes in hand and the female at least 18 months old, breeding on her first or second heat is acceptable.
+Your male is sexually mature around 12 to 15 months but should not be used for planned breeding until his OFA clearances are valid at 24 months.
 Breeding earlier raises the risk of birth problems and poor mothering.

 Female